SilverLinings89/Waveguide/Progress.md

 On level 2 for process 5: Boundary 0 type PML(2948).
 Boundary 1 type PML(2948).
 Boundary 2 type Neighbor.
 Boundary 3 type PML(7380).
 Boundary 4 type Neighbor.
 Boundary 5 type PML(12924).

 Even after fixing this an error persists.
 I have to check in more detail.
 After a reimplementation, the solver now converges on level 1 for the lower part.
 And for the upper part.
 AND ALSO ON LEVEL 2!!!!!!!!!

+# Thursday, 25th of November

+The problem for level 3 runs is, that some dofs, that are not locally owned for a boundary, are not assigned their global indices.
+I will write a more general code to evaluate when and why this is happening.

+Since I no longer use the case of isolated surfaces, I have removed that implementation from the code.

+# Friday, 26th of November

+I now have an implementation that does the job and reaches assembly for level 3.
+Running checks for all usecases.
+The error (if it works properly now) was, that the dof indices across sweeping interfaces were not sent properly in all cases.
+The solution was forcing the proper exchange in NeighborSurface::distribute_dof_indices().
+For level 3 I see convergence on all levels.

+I added output for the lower level sweeping convergence and removed some old diagnostic output.